Geraldine Page: Death and legacy

 On June 13, 1987, Page failed to arrive at the Neil Simon Theatre for both the afternoon and evening performances of Noël Coward's Blithe Spirit, which had begun its run in March.
 At the end of the show's evening performance, the play's producer announced that Page had been found dead in her lower Manhattan townhouse.
 It was determined that she died of a heart attack.

-On June 18, "an overflow crowd of colleagues, friends and fans", including Sissy Spacek, James Earl Jones, Amanda Plummer, Jerry Stiller, Anne Meara and husband Torn attended a memorial service held at the Neil Simon Theatre.
+On June 18, "an overflow crowd of colleagues, friends and fans", including Sissy Spacek, James Earl Jones, Amanda Plummer, Jerry Stiller, Anne Meara and Geraldine's husband Rip Torn attended a memorial service held at the Neil Simon Theatre.

 Highlighting Page's achievements, actress Anne Jackson said, "[Page] used a stage like no one else I'd ever seen.
 It was like playing tennis with someone who had 26 arms."
 Rip Torn called her "Mi corazón, mi alma, mi esposa" ("My heart, my soul, my wife") and said that they had "never stopped being lovers, and ... never will".